-This relaunch is your baby now – you have to research, plan and get prepared to launch while it’s cooking (while the site and design and content all get into place.)
+This relaunch is your baby now – you have to research, plan, and get prepared to launch while it’s cooking (while the site, design, and content all get into place.)
 Then, you get to decide its birthday and have a big ol’ celebration!
 After it launches is actually where the real work begins, and you’re going to have to put a lot of energy into it, especially for the first 9-12 months, to nourish it and help it grow into something that becomes more self-sustaining.

 Do not rebrand when you don’t have the time and energy to make this transition.
 You first have to create the space for it.
 Then create a plan around it.
 Then carry out the plan!
 (That last one’s the hardest.)

 It will take a lot of your time, care, and energy as you launch a rebrand for your business, so plan accordingly and see what else you can take off your plate in order to create more time to focus on making your relaunch as successful as possible.
 The energy you put into it is what you’ll get back in return, so the more, the better!

 Happy birthday, new business baby!

 The first step is to pick a launch date that you can then work backward from, scheduling things out from the day you launch back all the way ’til you get to today.
 This will help you plan your outreach strategy and get everything in place before you have to start putting it out there so that you don’t even have to think about it when the time comes.
 BE REALISTIC!
 Pick a date that gives you some buffer room for unplanned stuff or delays to come up, because they always do.